 Typically a welding or production supervisor introduces the idea of gathering electronic weld data to top management.
 These individuals, along with the welding operators, are most closely engaged in the welding process.
 Therefore, they can speak to the need for the technology; the key is to speak in the right language.

-Among top management, the justification for adding any new technology comes down to the expense and the potential return on investment (ROI) — after all, they need to operate a profitable and competitive business.
+Among top management, the justification for adding a welding information management system comes down to the expense and the potential return on investment (ROI) — after all, they need to operate a profitable and competitive business.
 Help top management understand the payback of this technology through a trial run.
 With the assistance of a welding equipment manufacturer, conduct a brief trial or pilot test that enables the business to identify opportunities for improvement, as well as conduct an assessment of their internal network and infrastructure to determine the proper IT support for the technology (e.g. wireless coverage or wired Ethernet connections needed on the shop floor).

 Provide progress reports throughout the trial to further secure top management commitment and reinforce the benefit of the system.